Course Title: Praxis and Resolution

 Overview of Learning Activities

-You will be supported in developing the skills to complete your research project via structured activities focussed on the exegesis, documentation, and planning a final presentation of your creative work.
+You will be supported in developing the skills to complete your research project via structured activities focussed on the exegesis and planning a final presentation of your creative work.
 You will be encouraged to self-direct your project and will be supported to find the appropriate resources to undertake independent research in the area suggested by the focus of your work.
-Feedback and reviews will allow you to refine all aspects of your project over the course of the semester.
+Structured feedback and reflective processes will allow you to refine all aspects of your project over the course of the semester.

 You will be actively engaged in a range of learning activities such as lectures, tutorials, seminars, project work, class discussion, individual and group activities.
 Delivery may be face to face, online or a mix of both.